 The single most important thing when moving to Singapore is to find a great place to call home for a while, and specifically those looking at renting in Singapore.
 We want to help you find that as this was so important to those of us who have already made the big move.
-If you already know the terminology then you might want to know where to live.
+If you already know the terminology then you might want to know where to live in Singapore or the know more about short term accommodation in Singapore.

 Renting in Singapore: Decoded